What Are Capital Markets? | Capital Markets Definition

 What Are Shares and Bonds?

-Shares are units of equity ownership in either a private or public corporation.
+Shares are units of ownership in either a private or public corporation.
 The shares of privately owned companies are initially held by the founders or partners.
-However, as companies grow, they may take the decision to raise capital by selling their shares to the public.
+However, as companies grow, they may take the decision to raise capital by selling shares to the public.

 Although their mechanics differ, the purpose of shares and bonds are the same for the issuing party.
 Both are issued in order to raise capital.
 For what?
 In theory, it could be for any reason.
 For corporations the capital tends to be required for growing the business, funding a particular new project or buying new assets.